 Required time: 15 minutes

 Fudge and Mackinac Island are virtually synonymous; you can’t really have one without the other.
 The Daily Meal even voted a Mackinac Island fudge shop the best in America.
-Stock up at one of the downtown sweet shops before boarding the last boat off Mackinac Island.
+Stock up at one of the downtown sweet shops before boarding the last ferry off Mackinac Island.

 Get a Glimpse of the Governor’s Summer Home